How much does a video cost?

 Video production costs can vary quite a bit.
 I’ve seen 30-second commercials as cheap as $500 and as expensive as $5 million.
 So, how much will your video will cost?

 There are multiple elements in video production that have a cost associated with them.
-Here are some typical examples of what will increase the cost of a production:
+Here are some typical examples of what will affect the cost of a production:

 - Working with professional SAG actors from Los Angeles